PovedaAqui/bookverse/README.md

    const REACT_APP_ALCHEMY_KEY = 'ENTER YOUR API';
    const REACT_APP_TATUM = 'ENTER YOUR API';
    ```
-5. Choose the chain and add it to `env`
+5. Choose the chain for Tatum and add it to `env`
    ```js
    const REACT_APP_CHAIN = 'MATIC';
    ```